Tarandeep-s1ngh/Anime_Quiz/README.md

 # Anime_Quiz
 Are you an anime fan?
 Let's check with a beautiful quiz!

-Compare your score with the following Buddy Meter.
+Compare your score with the following Anime Fan Meter.

 ANIME FAN METER :-
 0/4 - Not a fan ⛔